 Is teaching French grammar your least favorite part of teaching?
 Do your students get bored with the grammar drills?
 It doesn’t have to be that way!Learning a foreign language should be fun, shouldn’t it?
 Kids take our classes for a variety of reasons: They need to fulfill an elective.
 They need the credits for college.
 They want to learn to speak another language.
 Maybe they have to be enrolled in foreign language.
 They think it will be fun.
 Regardless of the reason, learning CAN and SHOULD be fun!
-Here are a few fun games for French class to help keep your lessons fresh and fun!
+Here are a few engaging French class games to help keep your lessons fresh and fun!

 1. Include movement.

 Kids learn more when moving, and they will definitely be more awake.
 Use TPR, have them act out verbs as you call them out, play charades, do white board races, create skits, or role-play.
 Do anything that is interactive and helps them move!

 Want more ideas for getting them moving?
 Check out 7 ways to incorporate movement into your classroom.

 Our favorite movement game in my class is SCOOT!
 Simply cut out the cards, tape one on each desk, and have students move from desk to desk answering questions.
 I give my students 30 seconds per desk, then call out Scoot!
 (In French, we say Filez!)
 When students hear Scoot, they move to the next desk and continue until they have completed all of the questions.
 The kids love it because they are not sitting, and the movement helps students stay focused.
 It is great for practice anytime you want to review and have fun!
 Here’s what my Avoir and Être Scoot game looks like.

 2. Stock up on supplies at dollar stores.